Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Mistake #2: Skipping Sunscreen

 UV exposure triggers melanin production within minutes.
-One afternoon without SPF can create new pigmentation and darken existing spots.
+One afternoon without SPF can darken existing spots.

 Mistake #3: Expecting Melasma to "Cure"

 Melasma is chronic.
 It will recur without ongoing maintenance.
-Stopping treatment after improvement leads to relapse.
+Stopping treatment leads to relapse.

 Think of it like managing a condition, not curing an illness.